aws-samples/siem-on-amazon-opensearch-service/docs/configure_aws_service.md

    * Key alias: Choose [**aes-siem-key**]
    * Choose [**Save**]

 Configuration is now complete.
-Choose [**Generate sample findings**] on the same settings screen to verify that loading into SIEM on Amazon ES has been successfully set up.
+Choose [**Generate sample findings**] on the same settings screen to verify that loading into SIEM on OpenSearch Service has been successfully set up.

 ### AWS Directory Service